The Pruning Shears for Lawn and Garden Care

 For sharpness, ease of cutting, and durability, we’ve selected the following top pruning shears as best in class.

 1. BEST OVERALL: Mockins Stainless Steel Bypass Pruning Shears

 Whether you wish to trim flowers, harvest fresh herbs, or cut back unruly vegetable vines, Mockins Stainless Steel Bypass Pruning Shears are a worthy option.
 They feature soft-grip, ergonomic rubber handles, a locking mechanism, and super sharp stainless steel bypass blades to make cutting green garden stems a snap.

-For those who want smaller shears without sacrificing cutting ability, the Saboten 11210 Thinning Shears are just the ticket.
+For those who want smaller shears without sacrificing cutting ability, the Saboten 11210 Thinning Shears might be just the ticket.
 These little bypass pruners feature sharp Teflon-coated carbon steel blades, easy-grip handles, and a built-in locking mechanism.

 3. BEST FOR FLOWERS: TABOR TOOLS K7A Straight Pruning Shears